-- 1. CONTRACT AWARD. a.
-A contracting department, shall, unless contrary to federal, state or local law or regulation, apply an award standard in all bids so that an otherwise responsive and responsible bidder which is a local business enterprise shall be awarded the contract, provided that its bid does not exceed the lowest bid by more than 5%. - b.
+CONTRACT AWARD. a.
+A contracting department, shall, unless contrary to federal, state or local law or regulation, apply an award standard in all bids so that an otherwise responsive and responsible bidder which is a local business enterprise shall be awarded the contract, provided that its bid does not exceed the lowest bid by more than 5%.
 A contracting department shall, unless contrary to federal, state or local law or regulation, apply an award standard in the composition of scales used to evaluate proposals submitted in response to formal requests for proposals to procure goods or services.
-An additional 5 points shall be applied to increase the total score attained by a local business enterprise. - c.
-If the bids of two or more local business enterprises do not exceed the lowest bid by more than 5%, the contract shall be awarded to the local business enterprise that submitted a bid that exceeded the lowest bid by the smallest amount. - d.
+An additional number of points, equal to 5% of the maximum number of points used in the evaluation, shall be applied to increase the total score attained by a local business enterprise.

+c.
+If the bids of two or more local business enterprises do not exceed the lowest bid by more than 5%, the contract shall be awarded to the local business enterprise that submitted a bid that exceeded the lowest bid by the smallest amount. d.
 If a bid submitted by a non-local business enterprise and a bid submitted by a local business enterprise are identical, the contract shall be awarded to the local business enterprise, even if the bids are only identical due to the 5% award standard provided for in this chapter.
 If 2 bids submitted by 2 local business enterprises are identical, the winner will be determined in accordance with the process for tie-breakers as established by the city purchasing director.